• Home

 • Make sure to use vegan baking sticks instead of butter.

-• Only use a non dairy milk of choice.
+• Only use a non-dairy milk of choice.

 • Make sure the sprinkles you use are allergy friendly and vegan.

-This recipe has not been tested with these substitutions and/or variations due to celiac disease and food allergies.
+This recipe has not been tested with some of these substitutions and/or variations due to celiac disease and food allergies.
 If you change any of the ingredients, please let us know how the recipe turned out in the comments below!

 How to Make Eggless Vanilla Cake

-Here are the step by step instructions to make this cake!
+Here are the step by step instructions to make this easy gluten free cake!

-Step 1: Beat the Butter/Vegan Baking Stick and Sugars
+Step 1: Cream the Butter and Sugar

 Step 2: Make the Homemade Buttermilk